-$^{^{22}}$ For example, suppose that financial agent A is already linked to both financial agents B and C, each of whom are connected only to financial agent A. There are thus four network connections in total.
+21For example, suppose that financial agent A is already linked to both financial agents B and C, each of whom are connected only to financial agent A. There are thus four network connections in total.
 The probability that a new financial agent, D, will link to financial agent A is 2/4 = 1/2, whereas the probability that D will link to B (or alternatively, to C) is 1/4.

-$^{^{23}}$ In a random network, the spread of shocks requires that a certain minimum number of vertices are impacted, whereas in a scale-free network, this threshold is essentially zero [15].
+22In a random network, the spread of shocks requires that a certain minimum number of vertices are impacted, whereas in a scale-free network, this threshold is essentially zero (Iori et al., 2008).
 Note that preferential attachment is a simplification that comes at the cost of precluding clustering.
 This is ruled out since no existing financial agent can add a link to some other existing financial agent that has already attached itself to the network.

-wield more power and influence than the degree distribution alone would capture.
+Weights may also be applied to financial network links to distinguish larger and more influential financial agents from the rest.
+Each financial agent is associated with financing a real-side production process but the latter have a distribution of capital stocks, which in turn implies that their associated financial agent may wield more power and influence than the degree distribution alone would capture.
 The weight, ω_i , attached by the jth financial agent to the link to the ith agent is defined as

-$$\omega{it} = \frac{K{it}}{\sum{i=1}^{n} K{it}}.$$ (14)
+$$\omega{it} = \frac{K{it}}{\sum{i=1}^{n} K{it}}.
+(14)$$